tarantool/doc/doc/book/getting_started/using_binary.rst

     </body>
     </html>

-Then add appropriate handler and route.
+Then add an appropriate handler and route:

 .. code-block:: lua